orbitalchicken/Roadmap/README.md

 	Cinnamon-settings : If user is a sudoer/admin, start in advanced mode User applet : clicking on avatar/name should launch « cinnamon-settings user » update cinnamon-translations
+	if an icon is used in an applet context menu item, it looks out of place and clashes in alignment with "Configure..."

 MATE
 ----